FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-coding-house.md

     we started with part time and then did some weekends.
 The problems we saw with other programs is that all these places take time out of your schedule towards learning something new through commuting and taking care of yourself.
-When you’re in the same place where you will be learning, that does not happen.
+When you're in the same place where you will be learning, that does not happen.
 Also, we focus on JavaScript and not Rails.
 Node surpassed Rails in \# of commitments.
-And that’s why our program is 70% JS, and 30% Ruby.
+And that's why our program is 70% JS, and 30% Ruby.
 6.  **Do you have any meetings just between the cohort and founders?**
     Yes, weekly, we bring them into our office for an individual